Amica Mutual Renters Insurance Review of 2025

 Discounts

-Amica offers a total of five potential discounts to help renters save on renters insurance.
+Amica offers five potential discounts to help renters save on renters insurance.

 - Automatic payments.
-If you enroll in automatic payments, you’ll get a break on your renters insurance premium.
+Enrolling in automatic payments will give you a break on your renters insurance premium.

 - Bundling.
 Amica says you can save up to 15% by bundling your renters insurance with auto insurance.